Config

 throttledRate: 3.0 # Penalize higher throttled requests by increasing this value.

-blockHeadLag: 2.0 # Penalize nodes lagging in block head updates by increasing this value.
+blockHeadLag: 2.0 # Penalize block head lag by increasing this value.

-finalizationLag: 1.0 # Penalize nodes lagging in finalization by increasing this value.
+finalizationLag: 1.0 # Penalize finalization lag by increasing this value.

 - id: my-cheap-node